JuKu/rpg-2dgame-engine/README.md

 });
 ```

-If you use an extra thread, you can also execute tasks later in update thread (if no update thread exists in ui thread):
+If you use an extra update thread, you can also execute tasks later in update thread (if no update thread exists in ui thread):
 ```java
 GamePlatform.runOnUpdateThread(() -> {
     //add your code here